 Balanites aegyptiaca uses:

-Rasayana – anti ageing, causes cell and tissue rejuvenation
+Rasayana – anti aging, causes cell and tissue rejuvenation

 Indicated in –